 A: Texas Roadhouse uses a proprietary steak seasoning, featuring a slight spice, to accentuate the flavor of the cuts and pattern it with sear marks.

-Q: Where to buy Texas Roadhouse steak seasoning?
+Q: Where can I buy Texas Roadhouse steak seasoning?

 A: You can purchase similar or inspired styles of the seasoning on Amazon or directly from certain Texas Roadhouse restaurant locations and their Butcher Shop.